dinakaranonline/blog/_posts/2021-01-23-Weekly-RoundUp-Series-January-2021.md

   - General
   - Technology
 ---
+Happy New Year 2021.

-Listen of interesting content that I read on the web, for the week ending 17th January 2021.
+List of interesting content that I read on the web, for the week ending 17th January 2021.

 **1. Forty and Still a software developer? **